 Ms. O’Leary graduated from Emory University with a Bachelor of Science in 2018 and received her Master of Science in Biotechnology from Johns Hopkins University in 2019.
 As a Research Coordinator for the Partners Biobank at BWH, Theodora is responsible for patient recruitment, data management, and the collection of blood specimens.

-Mr. Pisano graduated from Boston College in 2018 with a Bachelor of Science in Biochemistry and minor in Economics.
-As a Research Coordinator for the Partners Biobank at MGH, Mr. Pisano is responsible for patient recruitment, data management, and the collection of blood specimens.
+Mr. Seabrooke graduated from Brown University in 2018 with a Bachelor of Science in Biology and a minor in Sociology.
+As a Research Coordinator with the Partners Biobank, Mr. Seabrooke is responsible for patient recruitment, data management, and the collection of blood samples.